Sector: Food and Beverage – Hand roasted coffee shops.

 BGI also gave them clear structure across all of Alchemy’s marketing, sales, operations, finance and talent.
 That helped them develop a way of working that focused on the right things at the right times, and not get blindsided.

 The BGI Effect.

-Alchemy got the bank on side and were given access to funds.
+Alchemy got the bank on side and was given access to funds.
 They then grew their roasting capabilities to service increased demands.
 They then bought another business, strategically developed a group of companies and brands, and their revenues doubled.